-An orphan refugee girl who survived the massacre of the Khmer Rouge regime during the 1970s was reunited with her mother in the United States in the 1980s.
+Romony Sin, an 'orphan' refugee girl who survived the massacre of the Khmer Rouge regime during the 1970s was reunited with her mother, Madorom Hout, in the United States in the 1980s.

 Remembering the horrific experiences of being broken and not wanted, she vowed to never go back to Cambodia but always had a desire to give back as so many people had made such a positive impact in her life.

-The 1980s: Ellen Smith was one of the many kind hearts and hands that took time to invest and leave a permanent mark in her life.
+The 1980s: Ellen Smith was one of the many who took time to invest and leave a permanent mark in her life.

 July 2014: Karen and Romony connected and immediately their hearts spoke of the same love and passion for the Cambodian people.
 This marked the beginning of sisterhood and a partnership committed to impacting hurting young lives.

-2017: Ravens Hope Cambodia (RHC) was born in partnership with RHI to impact the lives of young people in Cambodia.
+2017: Ravens Hope Cambodia (RHC) was born and now partners with RHI to impact the lives of young adults in Cambodia.
+Over the last five years, more than 300 have graduated RHC's one-year program and 40% remain actively engaged.

 Who We Are?

 RHC is a US-based 501(c)3 which operates under the leadership of Romony Sin and a board of directors, with associates in the USA and Cambodia.
-RHC handles day-to-day operations in Cambodia in partnership with RHI, a separate organization founded in 2013 by leadership expert, speaker, life coach, and author, Karen Robinson.
+RHC operates a 12-month program in cambodia for young adults and handles day-to-day operations in Cambodia in partnership with RHI, a separate organization founded in 2013 by international leadership expert, speaker, life coach, and author, Karen Robinson.

 What do we do?

-RHC operates a 12-month core learning program that aims to change the lives of young women who have limited resources and various life challenges, through leadership development, life skills training, practical application, spiritual growth, and community service.
+RHC operates a 12-month learning program that aims to change the lives of young people who have limited resources and various life challenges, through:

-At the end of the program, students are able to identify, understand, and know-how to fulfill their God-given purpose.
+Upon graduation, students are able to identify, understand, and know how to fulfill their God-given purpose.
 They have achieved a higher level of self-confidence because they know who they are in Christ.

-Participants meet monthly in small groups used to teach, train, and motivate; they study a pre-set curriculum, led by previous graduates who serve as Big Sisters, who are overseen by senior, spiritually mature ministry representatives.
+Participants meet monthly in small groups to be taught, trained, and coached; they study a pre-set curriculum, led by previous graduates who serve as mentors, and they are overseen by senior, spiritually mature ministry representatives.

 An application process is required and a commitment to complete the entire course of study is necessary.
-The program culminates with a unique graduation retreat weekend.
+99% of those who begin the program culminates with a unique graduation retreat weekend.

 With the partnership of RHI, qualified RHC students may also apply for an 8-week, advanced internship in the USA.